Financial Aid for the Brody School of Medicine

 Please indicate that you want your information released to East Carolina University, school code 002923.

-If this is your first time applying, you will need to request a pin number (www.pin.ed.gov.)
+If this is your first time applying, you will need to apply for an FSA ID at https://fsaid.ed.gov.
 As a medical student, you are automatically considered independent for financial aid purposes.
 Only your income is used to calculate eligibility for the Federal Stafford Loan programs.
 BSOM does not require you to report parental income information on the FAFSA.

 Students may submit their FAFSA beginning January 1.
 However, if you plan to file a tax return, you are encouraged to submit your FAFSA during that time.